Kappa Tau Alpha

 Kappa Tau Alpha is an American college honor society which recognizes academic excellence and promotes scholarship in journalism and mass communication.
-Membership must be earned by excellence in academic work at one of the colleges and universities which have chapters.
+Membership must be earned by excellence in academic work at one of the colleges and universities that have chapters.

 History

-The seventh-oldest national honor society, KTA was founded at the University of Missouri in 1910 at the world's second oldest school of journalism.
-KTA is the only journalism and mass communication society recognized by the Association of College Honor Societies and is one of 67 ACHS members.
+Kappa Tau Alpha was founded at the University of Missouri on March 10, 1910.
+Its purpose is to recognize and encourage excellent scholarship and professionalism in journalism and mass communication.

 When Kappa Tau Alpha was founded it was limited to only men.
 However, the society lapsed during World War I and when it was reorganized after the war it was broadened to allow women students.
+It was admitted into the Association of College Honor Societies in 1951.